How to Become a Wound Care Nurse

 Certification

-Wound care nurses have specialized skills and are experts in wound care.
-They can be certified in the care of wounds, continence, ostomies, foot care, or all four.
+Wound care nurses are registered nurses (RN) with specialized skills and expertise in wound care.
+They can be certified in wound care, continence, ostomies, foot care, or all four.

 Review the steps needed to become a wound care nurse, important certifications, and salary potential.